 Salvador Dalí made his career by creating an extravagant personality for himself.
 He was a showman who was playing the persona he made for himself in every breath he took.
 Rappers often invent a public persona as well.
 Most of them wouldn’t lie as much as Dalí did, but they do either exaggerate or hide some aspects of their life.

 A recent example of this kind of attitude is the rapper 21 Savage’s case, who was known as being from Atlanta, Georgia until he got arrested for being illegally on American soil as a UK citizen.
 Nonetheless, the way artists want to show themselves to the world is a choice they make.
 It is a liberty they have to control their public image.
 Even the more caricatural personalities are not complete lies about one’s persona, but simply an exaggeration of one aspect of it.

-Although he was creative in many fields (fashion, graphic design, movies,…) Dalí is artistically most famous for his concept of melting things, both inanimate objects and human beings.
-Although it is a concept that he developed throughout his career on many paintings, The Persistence of Memory, which displays several melting watches, is the symbolic one artists like to refer to.
+Although he was creative in many fields (fashion, graphic design, movies…) Dalí is artistically most famous for his concept of melting things, both inanimate objects and human beings.
+Although it is a concept that he developed throughout his career in many paintings, The Persistence of Memory, which displays several melting watches, is the symbolic one artists like to refer to.

 Shape the future like cash is clay

 The Salvador Dalí